Darwin, Northern Territory: Preschool, primary and secondary

 Darwin is served by a number of public and private schools that cater to local and overseas students.
 Over 16,500 primary and secondary students are enrolled in schools in Darwin, with 10,524 students attending primary education, and 5,932 students attending secondary education.
-There are over 12,089 students enrolled in government schools and 2,124 students enrolled in independent schools.
+Over 12,089 students are enrolled in government schools, and 2,124 in independent schools.

 There were 9,764 students attending schools in the City of Darwin area.
-6,045 students attended primary schools and 3,719 students attended secondary schools.
-There are over 7,161 students enrolled in government schools and 1,108 students enrolled in independent schools.
-There are over 35 primary and pre–schools, and 12 secondary schools, including both government and non-government.
-Most schools in the city are secular, but there are a small number of Christian, Catholic and Lutheran institutions.
-Students intending to complete their secondary education work towards either the Northern Territory Certificate of Education, the Victorian Certificate of Education or the Victorian Certificate of Applied Learning (the latter two are only offered at Haileybury Rendall School).
-Prior to the sale and restructuring of Kormilda College in 2018, it was the only school to offer the International Baccalaureate in the Northern Territory.
+6,045 students attended primary schools and 3,719 attended secondary schools.
+Over 7,161 students are enrolled in government schools and 1,108 in independent schools.
+There are over 35 primary and pre-schools and 12 secondary schools, including both government and non-government.
+Most schools in the city are secular, but there are a small number of Catholic and Lutheran institutions.
+Students intending to complete their secondary education work toward either the Northern Territory Certificate of Education, the Victorian Certificate of Education, or the Victorian Certificate of Applied Learning (the latter two are offered only at Haileybury Rendall School).
+Until the sale and restructuring of Kormilda College in 2018, it was the only school to offer the International Baccalaureate in the Northern Territory.

 Schools have been restructured into Primary, Middle, and High schools since the beginning of 2007.

 Tertiary and vocational

-Darwin's largest university is the Charles Darwin University, which is the central provider of tertiary education in the Northern Territory.
-It covers both vocational and academic courses, acting as both a university and an Institute of TAFE.
-There are over 5,500 students enrolled in tertiary and further education courses.
+Darwin's largest university is Charles Darwin University, the Northern Territory's central provider of tertiary education.
+It has both vocational and academic courses, acting as both a university and an Institute of TAFE.
+More than 5,500 students are enrolled in tertiary and further education courses.

+Darwin is also home to several private vocational colleges, including Alana Kaye College and Latitude College.